dzackgarza/Notes/Conferences/UMD Geometry Festival/Talk2.md

 Can look at frame bundle, get structure group $SL(2n, \mathbb R)$.
 Let $M^{2n}$ be an oriented manifold with a volume form, then $J(M)$ is the space of almost-complex structures on $M$.
 Can repeat the above construction to get a symplectic form that is volume-preserving by integrating a differential form over the endomorphism bundle.
 This ends up being compatible with the group action (the group of volume-preserving diffeomorphisms), so the question becomes whether or not it's a Hamiltonian action.

-We want to get a map that yields a exact 2-form, we'll just show one that yields an e
+We want to get a map that yields a exact 2-form, we'll just show one that yields a closed form -- the Ricci form (?).